Helping those impacted by CP in maximizing his or her independence.

 SPML surgery age 6

-Alyssa is 19 years old.
-She enjoys riding horses, swimming, skiing, movies, hanging out with friends and most importantly loves Jesus.
+Alyssa is 23 years old.
+She enjoys riding horses, swimming, skiing, movies, hanging out with friends, and most importantly loves Jesus.
 She is very passionate about giving back to her community and advocating. for individuals with disABILITIES.
-Alyssa is the Executive Director of Alyssa V Phillips Foundation and is currently a freshman at Abilene Christian University.
+Alyssa is the Executive Director of the Alyssa V Phillips Foundation and is currently in her Senior year at Abilene Christian University for her Bachelor of Social Work.